-6.3 A debtor sees a DAA’s advertisement and makes contact with the DAA.
+7.3 A debtor sees a DAA’s advertisement and makes contact with the DAA.
 The debtor is taken through each part of the prescribed information by the DAA.
 All options suitable to the debtor’s circumstances are explored, not only the Part IX option.
 The debtor reads the prescribed information and asks questions of the DAA on parts that are not understood.
 The DAA ensures the debtor understands each option and the consequences of each option, particularly in respect of the impact on credit records and NPII.
-A signed copy of the prescribed information is retained on the DAA’s file.
+A signed copy of the prescribed information and any other information given is retained on the DAA’s file.

 Example of unacceptable certification

-6.4 A debtor makes contact with the DAA.
+7.4 A debtor makes contact with the DAA.
 Debtor is then referred to a broker who does not explain options to the debtor.
 Broker insists that a debt agreement is the best and only alternative.
 Debtor is advised to 'sign here' (on the prescribed information) saying 'it is only paperwork'.
-The prescribed information is not retained on the DAA’s file; rather it is filed with DA team.
+The prescribed information is not retained on the DAA’s file; rather it is filed with DAT.